fastrgv/RufasCube/README.md

 ## what is special about this project?

 Uses the Ada programming language and fully modern OpenGL methods with textures, shaders, uniforms, sound and actual TTF-lettering.
-Achieving version 3.3 core profile contexts, it compiles and runs on Windows, GNU/Linux.
+Achieving version 3.3 core profile contexts, it compiles and runs on Windows, OSX, GNU/Linux.
 This project serves as a testbed for learning the complexities of modern OpenGL, GLSL, FreeType fonts.
 It is buildable using GNU-Ada.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the GLFW binding is custom, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine, OpenAL-Audio with a custom binding, and an Ada compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  the GLFW binding is custom, a FreeTypeAda binding by Felix Krause, a PNG reader by Stephen Sanguine (using Dmitriy Anisimkov's Zlib for Ada), OpenAL-Audio with a custom binding, and an Ada compiler.

 The linux-build is among very few modern OpenGL games where a single pre-built executable can run on multiple Linux distros without 3rd party add-ons!